List of dishes from the Caucasus

 Shashlyk is a dish of skewered and grilled cubes of meat that is known traditionally, by various other names, in the Caucasus and Central Asia.

-The following dishes and beverages are part of the cuisine of the Caucasus, including Armenia, Azerbaijan, Georgia and the North Caucasus.
+This article provides a list of dishes originating from the Caucasus.
+Caucasian culinary tradition includes that of Armenians, Azerbaijanis, Georgians, and of all other ethnic groups in the Caucasus, such as Chechens, Circassians, Ossetians, and many others.